Raval97/Web_Application_BetApi/README.md

 Client Start Page:

-On this page client can chosse a match and course, set account and finally bet a coupon
+On this page the client can choose the courses of the matches, set the amount and finally bet on the coupon
 ![Image description](https://github.com/Raval97/Web-Application_BetApi/blob/master/screens/client.PNG?raw=true)

 Client Settings:

-Client cen update jour account settings, change password and withdraw money
+Client can update the account settings, change the password and withdraw money
 ![Image description](https://github.com/Raval97/Web-Application_BetApi/blob/master/screens/clientCoupons.PNG?raw=true)

-Client Coupons:   On this page client can watching them coupons
+Client Coupons:   On this page client can view their coupons
 ![Image description](https://github.com/Raval97/Web-Application_BetApi/blob/master/screens/clientSettings.PNG?raw=true)